University of Arizona Global Campus: Funding and student aid

-The former Ashford University received approximately 95% of its money from the US federal government, including $41 million from military tuition assistance and $26 million from GI Bill funds.
+The former Ashford University received approximately 95% of its money from the U.S. federal government, including $41 million from military tuition assistance and $26 million from GI Bill funds.
 Ashford University partnered with more than 100 companies to offer tuition discounts and a limited number of full-tuition grants.
 Partner companies included T-Mobile, Bridgestone, Hewlett-Packard, Zurich Insurance Group, and Comcast.
 More than 1,000 students used the full tuition grant to get a degree at Ashford.

 Academics

-According to the National Center for Education Statistics, in 2022 Ashford University employed 122 full-time faculty and 1,680 part-time faculty.
-The university consists of five colleges: Forbes School of Business and Technology, College of Education, College of Health, Human Services, and Science, College of Liberal Arts and Honors College.
+According to the National Center for Education Statistics, in 2022, Ashford University employed 122 full-time faculty and 1,680 part-time faculty.
+The university consists of five colleges: Forbes School of Business and Technology, College of Education, College of Health, Human Services, and Science, College of Liberal Arts, and Honors College.

 Student body

 University of Arizona Global's undergraduate population is 43 percent white, 31 percent black, 16 percent Hispanic, 4 percent 2 or more races, and 2 percent Asian.
 Sixty-eight percent were eligible for Pell Grants.
-According to SEC reports approximately 71 percent of the student body is female, and the average age is 35.
+According to SEC reports, approximately 71 percent of the student body is female, and the average age is 35.
 In comparison, University of Arizona's undergraduate population is 50 percent white, 27 percent Hispanic, 7 percent non-resident alien, 5 percent Asian, and 4 percent black.

 Student outcomes

-According to the US Department of Education's College Scorecard, Ashford University has a 20 percent 8-year graduation rate.
+According to the U.S. Department of Education's College Scorecard, Ashford University has a 20 percent 8-year graduation rate.
 In comparison, the University of Arizona's 8-year graduation rate is 64 percent.
 The College Scorecard reported that of student debtors two years into repayment, 32 percent were in forbearance, 28 percent were not making progress, 13 percent defaulted, 12 percent were in deferment, 7 percent were delinquent, 5 percent were making progress, 2 percent were paid in full, and 2 percent were discharged.